 Examples include:

-These cases often involve government entities and require careful analysis of notice, maintenance, and operational responsibility.
+These scenarios are examined in more detail on the Fatal Transit Accidents page and often involve government entities that require careful analysis of notice, maintenance, and operational responsibility.

 Fatal Workplace and Construction Accidents